 Time really seems to fly by while training for a race, and this training season has been no different.
 As we begin the last weekend of October, it is such an important milestone in my training.
 Not because October is ending, but because tomorrow marks exactly one week until the New York City Marathon.

-The week leading up to a race always brings unexpected anxiety, no matter how thoroughly I have trained.
-No matter how many runs I have completed or how strong I feel, running less brings it’s fair share of uncertainties.
+The week leading up to a race always brings unexpected anxiety, no matter how thoroughly we train.
+No matter how many long runs we complete or how strong we feel, running less during taper brings it’s fair share of uncertainties.
 While preparing to run a distance race, our minds are telling us that in order to prepare we need to run farther.
 It only makes sense: in order to be prepared, we have to have practiced it.

 However, our research and training plans tell us that in order to be truly prepared, we need to rest.
 As race day approaches, we realize that we have less time to compensate for the mistakes we made during training.
 With our goal race looming on the horizon, we find ourselves second guessing our ability to complete it.

-While fall races reach their peak and others are tapering as well, here are some tips for the week before a race.
+While fall races reach their peak during these next few weeks, here are some tips for the week before a race.

 12 Things To Do the Week Before Your Race

 Get a few shake out runs in – maintain frequency but shorten length.

 I always like to keep my normal three days of running for the week, but shorten the run distance.
 The week leading up to my marathon I will run 4, 3 and 3 miles.
 This helps keep my anxiety at bay with a few runs, while not tiring my legs out right before the race.